-Candidates for admission who have attended other colleges and universities should submit applications for transfer to the Office of University Admission of Villanova

-University no later than June 1 for the fall and November 1 for the spring semester (unless otherwise stipulated).
+Candidates for admission who have attended other colleges and universities should submit applications for transfer to the Office of University Admission of Villanova University no later than June 1 for the fall and November 1 for the spring semester (unless otherwise stipulated).

 The transfer applicant must submit complete seal-bearing transcripts from all the college/university and secondary schools attended, a list of courses in progress, a catalog describing courses completed at the college-level institution, evidence of honorable withdrawal (Dean of Students Transfer Evaluation), essay and any other information the Admission Committee may require.
 Transfer students are required to choose a major at the time they apply.
 Admission criteria vary slightly contingent upon the college or academic program to which a candidate applies.
 A cumulative grade point average of 3.00/4.00 is recommended for students interested in transferring into the College of Liberal Arts and Sciences and the Villanova School of Business.
-Students interested in transferring must have maintained at least a 2.50/4.00 cumulative grade point average.
+Students interested in transferring into the College of Nursing and the College of Engineering must have maintained at least a 2.50/4.00 cumulative grade point average.